OSGeo/grass-website/content/news/2020_07_29_new_website_and_bday.md

 ### The technology

-We chose a static format based on [HUGO](https://gohugo.io/) and all the code and content is hosted in a [dedicated repo](https://github.com/OSGeo/grass-website) in GitHub. [**Nicolas Bozon**](mailto:nicolas.bozon@gmail.com) was the main designer of the website theme and many others helped with content curation and creation.
+We chose a static format based on [HUGO](https://gohugo.io/) and all the code and content is hosted in a [dedicated repo](https://github.com/OSGeo/grass-website) in GitHub. [**Nicolas Bozon**](http://cartogenic.com/) designed the website theme and many others helped with content curation and creation.
 In detail, the page content is now written in markdown.
 Several times a day the website is automatically deployed from the GitHub repository to our internet server at https://grass.osgeo.org/ .

 ### What's next